ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 The 'Digital group', increasingly led by new Chief Digital Officers is a more recent version of the Innovation group.
 Digital groups are often tasked with 'Digital Transformation'.
-Too Often they end up working between the business and the IT group, finding niches areas in the business process where 'digital' can have an impact.
-Creating similar point solutions or one-offs that Innovation groups did.
+Too often they end up working between the business and the IT group, finding niches areas in the business process where 'digital' can have an impact, creating similar point solutions or one-offs that Innovation groups did.
 Perhaps with a larger permanent staff of User Experience and Engineering they can do better at the support and maintenance of their solutions.

 #### Create an internal startup to disrupt yourself